Contemporary knowledge about God, Evolution, and the meaning of human life.

 One has to rule the country and the people with love for them and without violence.

 11. Thirty spokes are united in one wheel.
-But, the use of the wheel depends also on the space between the spokes.
+But the use of the wheel also depends on the space between the spokes.

 Vessels are made of clay.
 Yet, their usefulness depends on the empty space inside them.